-CO2 Emissions from Agricultural Liming
+CO2 Emissions from Liming

-Uncertainty regarding limestone and dolomite activity data inputs was estimated at ± 15 percent and assumed to be uniformly distributed around the inventory estimate (Tepordei 2003, Willett 2013b).
-Analysis of the uncertainty associated with the emission factors included the following: the fraction of agricultural lime dissolved by nitric acid versus the fraction that reacts with carbonic acid, and the portion of bicarbonate that leaches through the soil and is transported to the ocean.
-The uncertainties associated with the fraction of agricultural lime dissolved by nitric acid and the portion of bicarbonate that leaches through the soil were each modeled as a smoothed triangular distribution between ranges of zero percent to 100 percent.
+Uncertainty regarding the amount of limestone and dolomite applied to soils was estimated at $\pm 15$ percent with normal densities (Tepordei 2003, Willett 2013b).
+Analysis of the uncertainty associated with the emission factors included the fraction of lime dissolved by nitric acid versus the fraction that reacts with carbonic acid, and the portion of bicarbonate that leaches through the soil and is transported to the ocean.
+The probability distribution functions for the fraction of lime dissolved by nitric acid and the portion of bicarbonate that leaches through the soil were represented as smoothed triangular distributions between ranges of zero and 100 percent of the estimates.